openshift/enhancements/enhancements/maintenance/machine-maintenance-operator.md

 Currently the machine-api marks an machine as stopped when they have been terminated/stopped by the cloud provider.
 A provider may terminate/stop and instance when there is an associated maintenance scheduled for it.
 This is also the case for users manually terminating/stopping machines via the console.
 The MMO is a proactive approach to executing the required (delete target machine CR)to enable the machine-api to manage machinesets.
 This operator would work in conjunction with MachineHealthCheck implimentation.

+## Requirements
+That the machine-api collects schedules maintenaces from cloud providers and posts them in the status of the each machines CR

 ### Goals

 List the specific goals of the proposal.
 How will we know that this has succeeded?